cvmfs-contrib/cvmfs-servermon/README.md

     WARNING condition.
 If the last update happened more than 24 hours ago, a repository will be in CRITICAL condition.
 The limits of 8 and 24 can be changed in `/etc/cvmfsmon/api.conf`.
+    Individual repositories that are slower to update than others can be listed in `updated-slowrepo` keywords in `/etc/cvmfsmon/api.conf`
+    and their limits for WARNING and CRITICAL multiplied by the number specified in `limit updated-multiplier`.
 4.  \"gc\" - verifies that repositories that have ever had garbage collection run on them, on a stratum 0 or a stratum 1, have successfully completed garbage collection recently.
 If no successful